OWASP/owasp-mastg/Document/0x03-Overview.md

 Security concerns in the mobile app space differ from traditional Desktop software in some important ways.
 Firstly, while not many people opt to carry a Desktop tower around in their pocket, doing this with a mobile device is decidedly more common.
 As a consequence, mobile devices are more readily lost and stolen, so adversaries are more likely to get physical access to a device and access any of the data stored.

-From the view of a mobile app, extra care must be taken
+From the view of a mobile app, this means that extra care has to be taken when storing user data, such as using appropriate key storage APIs and taking advantage of hardware-backed security features when available.
+Here however we encounter another problem: Much depends on the device and operating system the app is running on, as well as its configuration.

-(...
-TODO ...)

-this is a problem: How does it make sure that the device its running on is secure?
 Is the keychain locked with a passcode?
+What if the device doesn't offer hardware-backed secure storage, as is the case with some Android devices?
 Can and should the app even verify this, or is it the responsibility of the user?
-What if the device is lacking dedicated security hardware?

 (...
 TODO - write about untrusted network comm. ...)